Blindness, Vision, and Hearing Loss

 Your vision and hearing are invaluable—especially for your career and livelihood.
 So when an on-the-job accident causes you to lose partial or complete sight or hearing, it may be difficult or even impossible to continue with your line of work.
 That means losing the paychecks your family needs to survive.

-The legal team at Fields Law Firm can give you information, support, and guidance after your accident.
+The Minnesota Workers’ Compensation attorneys at Fields Law Firm can give you information, support, and guidance after your accident.
 We want to take care of your needs in any way we can.
 To contact us, just dial 1-888-343-5375 or complete a free consultation form.
-Our Workers’ Compensation attorneys in Minnesota know work injury and social security disability laws, and we can answer your questions.
+Our legal team understands how workers’ compensation and social security disability laws work together, and we are here to answer your questions.

 A client suffered from a history of arthritis in the knees, vision impairments, back pain, and ulcerative colitis.
 Despite his many physical disabilities, he was still able to work 15 hours per week doing deliveries.
 He applied for Social Security Disability on his own but was denied on his initial application and reconsideration appeal.